 If you allow these thoughts to control what you do, say, and think, your life goals will remain out of reach.

 If you’ve ever been on an airplane, you’ve probably heard this prior to take off: “In the case of an emergency, adults should put on their own oxygen masks before assisting those around them.”
 In such circumstances, an adult won’t be able to help a child put on an oxygen mask if they can’t breathe themselves.

 This notion applies to loving yourself first as well.
-If you really want to be a loving, supportive person for your friends and family, then you need to love yourself first.
+If you really want to be a loving person and a better friend, then you need to love yourself first.
 Otherwise, you’ll feel too burnt out, depressed, or anxious to care for those around you.